kkomelin/react-tags/README.md

 make sure you have installed the **peer dependencies** as well with below versions
 ```
 "react": "^17.0.2",
-"react-dnd": "^14.0.2",
-"react-dnd-html5-backend": "^14.0.0",
 "react-dom": "17.0.2"

 ```
 It is, however, also available to be used separately (`dist/ReactTags.min.js`).
-If you prefer this method remember to include [ReactDND](https://github.com/gaearon/react-dnd) as a dependancy.
 Refer to the [example](https://stackblitz.com/edit/react-tag-input) to see how this works.

 ## Usage